Saturday, March 11th, 2017

 5.3% ABV, 28 IBU

 Helles is German for bright.
-Think pilsner with more bready malt character and in this case with GR Hallertau Herkules, GR Hallertauer Mittelfrueh and US Hallertau hops giving the beer horns.
-Enjoy Ninkasi‘s amped pilsner cousin then head to Jazzbones tonight and rock out to AC/DC all-female cover band Hell’s Belles!
+Think of pilsner with more bready malt character and, in this case, with GR Hallertau Herkules, GR Hallertauer Mittelfrueh, and US Hallertau hops giving the beer horns.
+Enjoy Ninkasi‘s amped pilsner cousin, then head to Jazzbones tonight and rock out to AC/DC all-female cover band Hell’s Belles!

 Dogfish-Head-Beer-To-Drink-Music-To-2017-TacomaDogfish Head Beer To Drink Music To 2017